-One of our favourite neighbourhoods in Athens is a small, quirky area full of street art called Psiri.
-Read on to find out what we find so special about Psiri in Athens.
+One of my favourite neighbourhoods in Athens Greece is a small, quirky area full of street art called Psiri.
+Here’s what I find so special about Psiri in Athens.

 The neighbourhood of Psiri in Athens

-As it happens, there is also disagreement over the correct spelling of the area in Greek, even among renowned contemporary authors.
+There is disagreement over the correct spelling of the area in Greek, even among renowned contemporary authors.
 According to some people it is Ψυρή, while others spell it Ψυρρή.

-When written in Latin characters, the name “Psiri” can be spelt in several ways.
-Hence, you will find that a few different names are used – Psiri, Psirri, Psyri or Psyrri.
-Googlemaps recognizes all of them, so you will have no problems.
-For the purposes of this article, we have kept the name Psiri.
+When written in Latin characters, it gets even worse!
+You will find the name of the area as Psiri, Psirri, Psyri or Psyrri.
+Fortunately, Googlemaps recognizes all of them, so you will have no problems.

 A short history of Psiri area